JuaArr/cv/EN/Juan_David_Arroyo_Lopez_CV.md

 # Summary

-Final-year Civil Engineering student at Universidad Nacional de Colombia, with over 2 years of experience in geotechnical research focused on physical-mechanical characterization of soils and mathematical modeling.
+Civil Engineer from the Universidad Nacional de Colombia awaiting degree, with over 2 years of experience in geotechnical research focused on physical-mechanical characterization of soils and mathematical modeling.
 As a former DAAD scholar (cohort 24/25), I completed a year-long exchange at Karlsruhe Institute of Technology (KIT) in Germany.
 I have proficiency in infrastructure design software, geographic information systems (GIS), and programming languages.
 I stand out for my commitment, responsibility, and high adaptability, key skills I have demonstrated in national and international research and extension projects.

 # Education